Tommy Lloyd says incoming Arizona freshman Paulius Murauskas 'just scratching surface' of potential

 "He brings a level of physicality you don't often see from players his age," Givony wrote, "attacking defenders relentlessly, pushing off the defensive glass and getting to the free throw line prolifically everywhere he has played."

-Still, Murauskas said he expected the transition would take some time, indicating he might spend multiple seasons with the Wildcats.
+Murauskas told ESPN that his decision to play college basketball was "all about improvement," especially in gaining the ability to compete in high-intensity games.
+But he said he expected the transition would take some time, indicating he might spend multiple seasons with the Wildcats.

 "This (adjustment) is even normal for older American players coming to different European leagues," Murauskas said.
 "However, I believe that my experience playing in Europe playing against mature players will help me adapt more easily.
 I played at a really high level for two years now, and I believe my versatility, size and skills will be successful in the NCAA."

-A member of Lithuania's powerhouse Zalgiris club, which also produced former UA point guard Kerr Kriisa and incoming freshman center Motiejas Krivas, Murauskas was actually loaned to another club, BC Lietkabelis, so that he could gain mor experience than he might have with Zalgiris last season.
+A member of Lithuania's powerhouse Zalgiris club, which also produced former UA point guard Kerr Kriisa and incoming freshman center Motiejas Krivas, Murauskas was loaned to another club, BC Lietkabelis, so that he could gain more experience than he might have gained with Zalgiris last season.

-Krivas played most of last season with Zalgiris’ top youth club, while Murauskas averaged 6.6 points while shooting 38.4% from 3-point range in the senior LKL league while playing for Lietkabelis.
+While Krivas played most of last season with Zalgiris’ top youth club, averaging 13.7 points and 9.8 rebounds, Murauskas averaged 6.6 points while shooting 38.4% from 3-point range for Lietkabelis in the top LKL league.
 Murauskas also played in 18 high-level EuroCup games with Lietkabelis, averaging 4.4 points while shooting 23.3% from 3-point range.

 SI’s Ignacio Rissotto wrote that Murauskas was ranked third among 127 draft players in the Lithuanian league.